How to Convert BMO Bank Statements to Excel or CSV

 4. Verify a sample of rows against the original PDF before you use the file for reconciliation, review, or import.

 If you need an AI tool for converting bank statement PDFs to Excel, Invoice Data Extraction supports bank statements as an input type and can extract structured data from PDFs into Excel, CSV, or JSON.
-For example, you can structure the output around date, description, debit, credit, running balance, statement period, and source page so the spreadsheet is ready for reconciliation, audit support, or client working papers.
 If you want a broader comparison of bank statement to Excel methods, that guide covers the tradeoffs in more detail.

 For BMO credit card statements, archived PDFs, or saved eStatements, PDF extraction is usually the right workflow because the job is no longer just downloading activity.
 It is rebuilding the full statement in a format you can analyze, reconcile, or import.